tl4bssw/tl4bssw.github.io/workshopoverview.md

 A preliminary synthesis of workshop themes and products resulted in the identification of three complementary and interdependent areas of work: general guidelines, scenario-based interventions, and tools.
 <br><br>
 Workshop participants communicated the value of the workshop topic for scientific software and affirmed their commitment to continued collaboration.
-Related, one publication with all workshop participants as co-authors is planned for submission to a computing science and engineering venue.
+Related, one publication with all workshop participants as co-authors is planned for submission to a computational science and engineering venue.
 An informal plan was established to explore other opportunities for additional publications, including, for example, extension of workshop position papers.
 <br><br>
-A presentation to report on the focus and outcomes of the workshop has been submitted as part of a minisymposium proposal to SIAM CSE 2025 in collaboration with members of Sustainable Horizons Institute, Argonne National Laboratory, Sandia National Laboratories, the University of Notre Dame, and the University of Illinois at Urbana-Champaign.
+A presentation to report on the focus and outcomes of the workshop has been accepted as part of a <a href ="https://meetings.siam.org/sess/dsp_programsess.cfm?SESSIONCODE=82405">minisymposium</a> at <a href = "https://www.siam.org/conferences-events/siam-conferences/cse25/">SIAM CSE25</a> in collaboration with members of Sustainable Horizons Institute, Argonne National Laboratory, Sandia National Laboratories, the University of Notre Dame, and the University of Illinois at Urbana-Champaign.
+The minisymposiun is scheduled to take place on Thursday, March 6, 2025, 2:10 PM - 3:50 PM at the Fort Worth Convention Center in Forth Worth, Texas, USA.
 </p>

 <html>